David Patrick, Dean, Old Main 530, 360-650-3170

 Continuous Enrollment Policy

 All enrolled students pursuing graduate degrees at Western Washington University must maintain continuous enrollment from matriculation until completion of all degree requirements.
-Continuous enrollment is defined as registering at least one credit in all academic quarters (excluding summer) until the degree is attained or status as a degree-seeking graduate student is terminated.
+Continuous enrollment is defined as registering for at least one credit in all academic quarters (excluding summer) until the degree is attained or status as a degree-seeking graduate student is terminated.

 Students who have not completed all of the requirements for their degree and are not currently registered for any credits will be required to register for one credit of GRAD 699 Continuous Enrollment every quarter (excluding summers) until all degree requirements are completed.
 GRAD 699 meets the registration requirement for graduation.